thezedt/mr500v1-openwrt/README.md

 **What works:**
 - WAN and LAN 1-3 ports are correctly identified and work as expected.
-- Both 2.4Ghz and 5Ghz wirelesses are recognized and functional (I didn't do throughput tests as I mostly focused on getting the mobile connection up and running, which provides nowhere near the wireless bandwidth capabilities).
+- Both 2.4Ghz and 5Ghz wirelesses are recognized and appear functional (I didn't do throughput tests as I mostly focused on getting the mobile connection up and running, which provides nowhere near the wireless bandwidth capabilities).
 - LEDs are all functional (and also configurable through LuCI):
 	- Power, WAN, LAN and WIFI work out-of-the-box.
 The single WIFI led is attached to the 5Ghz wireless by default, but can be reassigned in LuCI.
 	- The 4G+ led can be configured to indicate WWAN status (but no longer differentiates between 4G and 4G+ connectivity as with the retail firmware).